Danny Greene: Waterfront

 In the early 1960s, Greene worked steadily as a longshoreman at the Cleveland docks, years before the work was unionized by the International Longshoremen's Association (ILA).
-In his free time he read about Ireland and its turbulent history, and began to think of himself as a "Celtic warrior".
-Some writers have speculated that reading about such warriors inspired his criminal ambitions.
+In his free time he read about Ireland and its turbulent history and began to think of himself as a "Celtic warrior".
 In 1961, the ILA removed the president of the local union.
 Greene was chosen to serve as interim president and handily won the next election.
-Once president, Greene had the union office painted green (to represent his Irish ethnicity) and installed thick green carpeting.
-He was known to drive a green car, wear green jackets, and often handed out green ink pens.
+He was known to drive a green car, and wear green jackets.